TN 36 (07-95)

 e.
 No Redesignation Necessary

-If the use of burial funds does not result in the amount of designated burial funds remaining (exclusive of interest or appreciation) to fall the amount of funds originally designated for burial, then no redesignation of funds is necessary.
+If the use of burial funds does not result in the amount of designated burial funds remaining (exclusive of interest or appreciation) to fall below the amount of funds originally designated for burial, then no redesignation of funds is necessary.
 The burial fund will be the amount originally designated plus any remaining accumulated appreciation or interest.
 However, changed amounts of excluded or nonexcluded interest should be noted in the file.

 f.
 Examples - No Redesignation